1. An overview of data protection

 Which sources and data are used?

 We process your personal data, i.e., first name, last name, institution/company, e-mail address, defined according to Art.
-4 no. 1 GDPR, which we receive from you within the scope of your registration for the MeBattery Workshop on Advanced materials for batteries, May 10, 2023.
+4 no. 1 GDPR, which we receive from you within the scope of your registration for the MeBattery Workshop on Technology transfer in energy storage, October 24, 2023.
 In addition, we process personal data – provided that you have given your consent – that we collect within the scope of your participation to the event (pictures on which individuals may be identifiable).

 Why do we process your data (purpose of processing) and what is the legal basis?